macressler/stackmob-customcode-dev/README.md

 As always with StackMob open source software, we encourage you to [let us know](https://github.com/stackmob/stackmob-customcode-dev/issues) if you find issues, or submit pull requests.

+**Important note!** StackMob no longer accepts Custom Code using Scala 2.9.x and older.
+The Custom Code Development Environment is a Scala 2.10 environment, to reflect this change.

 ## Setup

 ### Maven